Frequently Asked Questions and answers for new homeowners

 Q: I have a squeaky floor, can it be fixed?

 A: When constructing a new home, our installers follow all recommended procedures whether it’s gluing, screwing, nailing or any combination depending on the type of floor.
 We go above industry standards and attempt to correct any noticeable squeaks.
 However, many factors can cause squeaks like temperature variations and changing weather conditions.
-100% elimination may not be possible.

 Q: My flooring is uneven, can it be repaired?